justinlautner/Cassette/README.md

 ##### Things you might enjoy
 ```
-- Album artwork discovery pane, for choosing music from those pretty pictures.-
+- Album artwork discovery pane, for choosing music from those pretty pictures.
-- List of genres, to browse through based on which type of music you wish to headbang to.
+- List of genres, to browse through based on which type of music you wish to lose yourself to.
 - Dark mode built-in, because well, we all know basement dwellers dont like bright lights.
+- Attempts to offer the largest amount of functinality without compromising ease of use and aesthetic.
 ```
 ##### Supported formats
 ```
-- Plays: AAC, MP3, PCM, MP4, WAV, FLAC
+- Plays: AAC, Mp3, Mp4, Wav, Flac
 - Tags: Mp3, Mp4 (Mp4 audio, M4a and M4p audio) Ogg Vorbis, Flac, Wav, Aif, Dsf and Wma
+- Looking to expand these in future releases.
 ```